Aesopus clausiliformis

 Aesopus clausiliformis is a species of sea snail, a marine gastropod mollusk in the family Columbellidae, the dove snails.

 Description

 The size of an adult shell varies between 10 mm and 15 mm.

-The small, spindle-shaped shell has a chestnut color.
-It is covered with numerous fine, transverse striae.
-It contains nine slightly convex whorls to the spire, the upper longitudinally plaited.
-The sutures are pretty apparent, edged with small black and white slightly elongated spots.
+The small, spindle-shaped shell boasts a chestnut hue.
+It is covered with numerous fine, transverse striations.
+The spire comprises nine slightly convex whorls, with the upper ones featuring longitudinal plaiting.
+The sutures are quite prominent, bordered by small, elongated black and white spots.
 The brownish aperture is narrow and ovate.
-The outer lip is thin and delicately striated within.
-The columella is slightly arcuated and smooth, forming a small siphonal canal, emarginated at its base.
+The outer lip is thin, delicately striated within, while the columella is slightly arcuate and smooth, forming a small siphonal canal that is emarginated at its base.